Is Marketing Your School District a Thing? Part 1: Branding

 Build relationships with key stakeholders by reaching your community at an emotional level.
 There is no better way to do this than consistently sharing ways that you are making a positive difference in the life of kids (and teachers) each day

 Educators work extremely hard, and the results of your work need to be shared.
 Schools need to move beyond typical mascots, static websites, and predictable taglines to showcase a school's unique assets.
 Times have changed, and paradigms too.
 Rather than being seen as an extravagance, marketing is now a way for schools and districts to engage citizens and ensure they feel heard.
 Storytelling is a core part of how we can showcase our institution’s personality, work and, results.
-Check out part 2 to learn more about storytelling.
+Check out part 2 to learn more about storytelling or part 3 to learn more about social media.

 About Yosr Najjar